iljapanic/mdef/src/reflections/week-04/index.md

 ![table](table.jpg "Assessing professional dimensions")

-**Knowledge** — *How I know* — I aspire to be a polymath with a broad knowledge of how
+**Knowledge** — *How I know* — I aspire to view the world as a polymath with a broad knowledge of how tightly interlinked networks of complex systems interact with each other (Ariel).

- complex  network of tightly interlinked systems.

 **Skill** — *How I do* — I want to view my design practice as a craft by developing an honest and intimate relationship with the tools and materials I use in my daily practice (Sara).

- inspired by Sara's way of honing one’s professional practice as a craft

-**Attitude** - *How I relate* — I want to be able to communicate complex ideas in an accessible and playful manner (DDS).
+**Attitude** — *How I relate* — I want to be able to communicate complex ideas in an accessible and playful manner (DDS).